gbmhunter/AltiumScriptCentral/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.1.3.0 2013/08/19 Converted ChangeDesignatorFontSize, PlaceNettedVia from Delphi to VB script (now .vbs). v3.1.2.0 2013/08/19 Converted CheckNoSupplierPartNumShown from Delphi to VB script (now .vbs).
+v4.0.0.0 2013/08/19 Added check for project compilation (before any other checks are done).
+Added StdOut() and StdErr() functions for scripts to use, stopped them from directly writing to the memo object.
+Updated GUI with errors text output. v3.1.3.0 2013/08/19 Converted ChangeDesignatorFontSize, PlaceNettedVia from Delphi to VB script (now .vbs). v3.1.2.0 2013/08/19 Converted CheckNoSupplierPartNumShown from Delphi to VB script (now .vbs).
 Deleted old MainForm.pas. v3.1.1.0 2013/08/19 Converted CheckPowerPortOrientation from Delphi to VB script (now .vbs).